utwente-scs/ReplicaWatcher/README.md

 # ReplicaWatcher

-Welcome to the GitHub repository for "ReplicaWatcher: Training-less Anomaly Detection in Containerized Microservices," as presented at the **Network and Distributed System Security Symposium (NDSS) 2024**.
+Welcome to the GitHub repository for "ReplicaWatcher: Training-less Anomaly Detection in Containerized Microservices", as presented at the **Network and Distributed System Security Symposium (NDSS) 2024**.
 Our work introduces a novel approach to anomaly detection in containerized microservices that requires no training.
 For more details, please check out our paper [here](https://www.ndss-symposium.org/ndss-paper/replicawatcher-training-less-anomaly-detection-in-containerized-microservices/?_sm_au_=iVVZpt77RHn4jNqr41Vp8K0W0RcLq).

 ## About ReplicaWatcher